 I have always been one to put my money where my mouth is, and before long reporting on Westminster was not enough – I knew I could get involved and change things.
 I was fortunate to have the opportunity to run Policy Exchange, a think tank where I developed policies for David Cameron ahead of the 2010 general election.
 When Boris Johnson was elected Mayor of London in 2008, he asked me to take charge of economic and business policy in London – one of the greatest challenges and most rewarding roles I had.

-After helping write Boris’ manifesto for his successful 2012 reflection, I moved to become CEO of the British Bankers’ Association, leading the banking industry through the reforms in the wake of the financial crisis.
-It was vital this industry reformed, and I was glad to take a leading role resolving the LIBOR crisis, negotiated a deadline to the PPI miss-selling scandal, and set up the banking industry’s first Consumer Panel to encourage it to focus on the needs of customers.
+After helping write Boris’ manifesto for his successful 2012 reflection, I moved to become CEO of the British Bankers’ Association in the wake of the financial crisis.
+It was vital this industry reformed, and I was glad to take a leading role resolving the LIBOR crisis, negotiating a deadline to the PPI miss-selling scandal, and setting up the banking industry’s first Consumer Panel to encourage it to focus on the needs of customers.
 I also the co-founder of the HomeOwners Alliance, Britain’s only consumer group to help homeowners with problems, where he pushed for reform of stamp duty and the leasehold system.

 Since my election on 12 December 2019, I have worked on behalf of constituents in Parliament.
 Since January 2020, I have led the All Party Parliamentary Group (APPG) for the Environment, where I bring together MPs from all political parties to challenge and scrutinise environmental policy.
 I am also deeply involved with financial policy making, first as a member of the Treasury Select Committee that scrutinises the Chancellor and more recently also as Chair of the Conservative Backbench Treasury Policy Committee.